 Save This To Pinterest To Read It Later ↡

 About The Komodo National Park

 The Komodo National Park is one of the only places in the world where you can see the famous Komodo Dragons.
-Besides these dragons, the park houses an incredible rich biodiversity and natural resources.
-Therefore, the Komodo National Park is an UNESCO World Heritage Site, with a mission to protect and conserve beauty of the park and the special habitats.
+Besides these dragons, the park houses incredibly rich biodiversity and natural resources.
+Therefore, the Komodo National Park is a UNESCO World Heritage Site, with a mission to protect and conserve the beauty of the park and the special habitats.

 Find out more about the Komodo National Park ➳ http://www.komodonationalpark.org

 The Komodo National Park lies west of Flores.
 From Bali, you can fly directly to Labuan Bajo in Flores.
 From here most Komodo Island Tours leave.
 I recommend you to book your plane ticket from Bali to Flores via 12Go.Asia, this is super easy and affordable.